top of page

 • Melons: Supply continues from Australia.

-• Baby Carrots: All colours short with no clear ETA for full supply.
+• Baby Carrots: All colours are short, with no clear ETA for full supply.

 • Buttercup & Butternut Pumpkin: Finished for the season.